discordjs/guide/guide/creating-your-bot/command-deployment.md

 ::: tip
 This page assumes you use the same file structure as our [Slash commands](/slash-commands/) section, and the provided are made to function with that setup.
 Please carefully read that section first so that you can understand the methods used in this section.

-If you already have slash commands set up and deployed for your application and want to learn how to respond to them, refer to the following section on [replying to slash commands](/slash-commands/replying.md).
+If you already have slash commands set up and deployed for your application and want to learn how to respond to them, refer to the following section on [Command Response Methods](/slash-commands/response-methods.md).
 :::

 In this section, we'll cover how to register your commands to Discord using discord.js!